Common Tyre Problems

 Corrosion – This is where water has got under the paint of the wheel rim and slowly corrodes the steel /aluminium causing the paint to lift.
 This then allows air to escape.

-Split rim – Occasionally after hitting a kerb or pothole an alloy wheel can split, allowing the air out.
+Split or Cracked Wheel Rim – Occasionally after hitting a kerb or pothole an alloy wheel can split, allowing the air out.

 Old tyres – As rubber deteriorates with age the rubber hardens and it loses its the seal against the wheel rim or age related cracks appear in the tread or sidewall.

-The problem with emergency braking is that it can lead to almost instant tyre wear in a very specific area.
+Flat Spots are where a tyre has a particular section of the tread that has been worn flat.
+The most common reason for this emergency barking or applying the handbrake whilst the car is in motion.
+This can lead to almost instant tyre wear in a very specific area.
 As the tyre stops rotating, causing excessive friction and tyre wear on the part of the tread rubbing against the ground.
-However vehicle fitted with Anti locking braking systems (ABS) don’t have this problem.
+However vehicles fitted with Anti locking braking systems (ABS) don’t have this problem.
 ABS braking system ensures the wheels don’t ‘lock’ in place.

-General wear and tear will happen with all tyres as they are used over time.
-It’s vitally important to monitor your tyres’ tread depth in order to ensure it is within the legal limit.
+You must regularly check your tyres to ensure that the tread is kept over 1.6mm in order to ensure it is within the legal limit.
 If the tread depth is below 1.6mm, you cannot legally drive on the roads and must have your tyres replaced.
 It is worth noting, however, that this level of wear is the absolute minimum.
 Replacing your tyres before they reach this level will ensure your tyres are safe to be driven on the roads without sacrificing performance and grip.

 It has long been known that a decrease in tyre tread depth can lead to the deterioration of a tyre’s performance.
 This is mainly during cornering, and straight line braking in the wet.
 A tyre is unable to deal with the same volume of water on the road at lower tread depths.
 This means that the tyre is unable to transmit traction and braking forces as effectively.
 Stopping distances start to increase dramatically at tread depths of below 3mm.